Debian security FAQ

 A: The Debian security team consists of several officers and secretaries.
 The security team itself appoints people to join the team.

-A: The security team tries to support a stable distribution for about one year after the next stable distribution has been released, except when another stable distribution is released within this year.
+A: The security team will support a stable distribution for three years after its release.
 It is not possible to support three distributions; supporting two simultaneously is already difficult enough.